-Parrots make a range of weird, wonderful, and strange noises.
-Some of them sound alarming and harsh, while others are sweet and happy.
-Understanding the most common parrot sounds and meanings can help you learn more about your bird and what mood it’s in.
+Parrots make various weird noises.
+Some sound alarming, while others sound sweet and happy.
+Understanding the most common parrot sounds and meanings enables you to learn more about your bird’s mood.

-When parrots feel happy and relaxed, they chirp, whistle, purr, and click their tongues.
-Parrots also chatter just before bed and when communicating with other birds in their flock, which they do in the wild to check in on one another.
+When parrots feel happy, they chirp, whistle, purr, and click their tongues.
+Parrots also chatter before bedtime and when communicating with other birds in their flock, which they do to check in on one another.
 Scared parrots squeak and screech while sad birds cry.
-Angry parrots hiss, growl, and click their beaks.
+Angry parrots hiss, growl and click their beaks.

-Pay attention to your parrot’s vocalizations, as they can alert you when something’s not right within your bird’s environment, giving you a chance to fix it.
+Take note of your parrot’s vocalizations, as they will alert you when something’s not quite right within your bird’s living environment, giving you a chance to resolve the matter.

 What Do Parrot Sounds Mean?